 Pádraig is IWDG Sightings Officer.
 His involvement with IWDG dates back to 1992.
 Since then he has been Group secretary (1996), Membership secretary (1997) and has held his current position as Sightings Officer since 1999.
 Since those early days he has travelled extensively in search of whales, before moving to Cork in 1999.
 He spent much of the next decade monitoring fin and humpback whales along the West Cork coast.
 He is an advocate of sustainable Whale Watching and is a regular contributor to a range of natural history publications, media and wildlife documentaries.

 Mobile phone: 353 (0) 86 3850568E-mail address: firstname.lastname@example.org

-Mick O'Connell is a trained forester but has been co-ordinating the IWDG Cetacean Stranding Scheme since 2003, originally under the ISCOPE project and now under contract to the NPWS.
+Mick O'Connell is IWDG Strandings Officer.
+Although originaly trained as a forester he has been co-ordinating the IWDG Cetacean Stranding Scheme since 2003, originally under the ISCOPE project and now under contract to the NPWS.
 Mick has spent considerable time carrying out land-based watches around Co Kerry and was also on the IWDG Cape Verde Expedition in 2006.